rfritz/vgrind/README.md

 ### Notes

-Makefile and vgrind.sh in the project rootdir are the BSD originals, kept for reference.
+Makefile and vgrind.sh in the ATTIC are the BSD originals, kept for reference.
 RETEST contains a test program for regexp.c.